Skip to main content

 Your tenancy ends legally.
 It counts as a 'surrender' of the tenancy as long as your landlord agreed to you leaving.
 Keep written evidence that they agreed.

-Find out about what to do when you leave your rented home.
+Find out what to do when you leave your rented home.

-If you cannot move out by this date
+If you cannot move out by the agreed date

 Let your landlord know as soon as possible.
-For example, if an offer of a new tenancy falls through.
+For example, if a new tenancy falls through and you cannot move out.

 Cannot agree on a tenancy end date?